FeminaRathod/Open-Source/Presentation.md

        - Displays results based on collision or food completion.

 # 🧱Conclusion
 This project demonstrates a solid understanding of game development, C++ programming, and OpenGL rendering.
 With potential enhancements, it could evolve into a more polished and feature-rich Pac-Man clone.
-Congratulations on this impressive achievement!